 Career Tracks is a workshop for first years to get you on track to your career.
 The workshop is comprised of two separate sessions: in the first, students will participate in group interpretations of the MBTI personality assessment and Strong Interest Inventory; the second will provide the opportunity to gain networking experience followed by an Employer Meet & Greet, and faculty-led discussions about ways to explore your major.
-The entire program will take place on January 13th, 2015.
-Please contact email@example.com if you are interested in participating.
-The registration deadline is December 12th, 2014.
-You can access the application here.
+The entire program will take place on January 12th, 2016.
+First year students will receive an email through the weekly e-newsletter with further instruction for registration.
+If you have any questions prior, please email email@example.com.

 Sophomore Career Series (SCS)

 SCS is a five-week seminar designed for sophomores offered in both fall and spring semesters.
 Topics include: self-assessment and career planning, networking, and gaining experience from school, summer jobs and internships, and interactive instructions for creating your resume and online LinkedIn presence.
 Students can sign up for the 2016 spring session by emailing firstname.lastname@example.org.
 This is a first come, first serve registration.

 JACK is a weekly seminar for juniors.
 Topics include: career exploration and self-exploration, internships, networking, resume writing, and transition into senior year.